-TO DISABLE THE NERVECENTER SNMP AGENT
+TO DISABLE THE NERVECENTER SNMP AGENT (SUPER-USER)

 - 1. Open NerveCenter Administrator and connect to the appropriate NerveCenter Server.
-See Connecting Administrator to a NerveCenter Server on page 43. - 2.
-Select the SNMP Agent tab.

-The SNMP Agent tab is displayed.
+See "Connecting Administrator to a NerveCenter Server" on page 25. - Select the SNMP Agent tab.
+The SNMP Agent tab is displayed. - 3.
+Clear the Enabled check box. - 4.
+Click Save.